The Phantom of the Opera Is Becoming an Anime — Yes, Really!

 By |February 10th, 2025|Categories: Books, Fandom, Movies, Musicals, The Phantom of the Opera, The Phantom of the Opera Books, The Phantom of the Opera Movies|Tags: , , |

 A fresh take on The Phantom of the Opera is set to begin filming in June 2025, offering a contemporary French-language adaptation of Gaston Leroux’s iconic novel.
 Directed by Alexandre Castagnetti, the film is designed to captivate a younger audience, drawing inspiration from the Twilight franchise and blending elements of romance, mystery, and fantasy.
-Shop amazing fandom merch here.
+Looking for amazing gifts?
+Visit our Redbubble store.
 Watch the video here.
 A Modern Retelling The new film will follow 18-year-old Anastasia, played by Deva Cassel, as she arrives in Paris, eager to join the prestigious Opéra Garnier as a ballet dancer.
-She quickly becomes entangled in a web
+She quickly becomes

 Comments Off on A New Era for The Phantom of the Opera: French-Language Film Reimagines the Classic Tale